c13n-io/c13n-docs/docs/protocol.md

 These protocols are based on the [c13n Payload Protocol Template](#c13n-payload-protocol-template), a set of common rules for protocol messages to follow.
 This is designed with the intention of future-proofing, as these baselines attempt to create protocols that are self-descriptive and handle each other gracefully.

 > [Arc](https://github.com/c13n-io/arc) is an application which supports both `c13n-mp` and `c13n-pp`.
+> This means that Arc knows how to handle `c13n-mp`/`c13n-pp` messages and allows sending/receiving/handling these types of messages over c13n.

 - ### c13n Messaging Protocol